nanxiaobei/retalk/docs/DOCUMENTATION.md

 Then use libraries like [react-loadable](https://github.com/jamiebuilds/react-loadable#loading-multiple-resources) (or [loadable-components](https://github.com/smooth-code/loadable-components/#loading-multiple-resources-in-parallel)) to dynamic import both component and model.

-Then use `store.addModel(name: string, model: Object)` to eject the async imported model to store.
+Then use `store.addModel(name: string, model: object)` to eject the async imported model to store.

 Here is a loadable-components example: